-I am really excited because now that the tutorial has been shared here, I can also share it here with all of you!
-I love birdcages, but I don't like when birds are in them =[ because they belong free and not secluded in a tiny little space, right? so the birdcages I have are just decorative.
+I love birdcages, but I don't like it when birds are in them =[ because they belong free and not secluded in a tiny little space, right? so the birdcages I have are just decorative.

 - Galvanized Wire (I used 16 gauge, but you can use a thinner one if you want it smaller)